John Hagee: Jewish people

+Hagee has claimed that Adolf Hitler was born from a lineage of "accursed, genocidally murderous half-breed Jews".
+He has stated that the anti-Christ will be "a homosexual" and "partially Jewish, as was Adolf Hitler."
+Citing material from Jewish tradition, he claimed that the persecution of Jews throughout history, implicitly including the Holocaust, was due to the Jewish people's disobedience of God.

 Homosexuality

 In 2006, he claimed that Hurricane Katrina was God's punishment for a planned pride parade.
+In January 2013 on "The Hagee Hotline", Hagee referred to anything outside of a heterosexual marriage as "two disturbed people playing house."
+In September 2013, Hagee announced his opposition to an ordinance in San Antonio that would protect LGBT rights, but later stated on television he no longer opposed it following the removal of a clause that allowed the city council to consider whether candidates for city boards and commissions had discriminated against LGBTQ people in “word or deed”, a removal he also took credit for.

+Following the legalization of gay marriage in 2015, Hagee referred to America as "the new Sodom and Gomorrah", and said that "If God doesn't punish America, then God owes the world an apology for destroying Sodom and Gomorrah".

 Catholicism

 Hagee purported that Adolf Hitler's antisemitism was especially derived from his Catholic background, and he also purported that Hitler was "a spiritual leader in the Catholic Church," as well as purporting that the Catholic Church under Pope Pius XII encouraged Nazism.
 Hagee also blamed the Catholic Church for instigating the Dark Ages, claiming that it allowed the Crusaders to rape and murder with impunity.
 William Donohue, the president of the Catholic League for Civil and Religious Rights, rejected the comments and Hagee's explanations for them.
 On May 12, 2008, after discussions with Donohue and other Catholic leaders, Hagee issued a letter of apology, expressing regret for "any comments that Catholics have found hurtful."
 The apology was accepted by William Donohue.